Overview

 8. Is there a waiting list to get into the Nursing program?

 There is no wait-list to enter the program; instead, acceptance is based on a point system.
-Students receive points based on GPA, course prerequisites, the Kaplan Entrance Test, and more.
+Students receive points based on GPA, course prerequisites, and other criteria.
 Admission is competitive.
-Detailed information on the point system, pre-requisites, and program cost can be found in the Nursing advising guide.
+Detailed information on the point system and application process can be found in the Nursing advising guide.

 9. How is admission into the Nursing program determined?

 Acceptance into each Nursing track is based on a point system.
-Students receive points based on GPA, course prerequisites, the Kaplan Entrance Test, and more.
+Students receive points based on GPA, course prerequisites, and other criteria.
 Admission is competitive.
-Detailed information on the point system, pre-requisites, and program cost can be found in the Nursing advising guide.
+Detailed information on the point system and application process can be found in the Nursing advising guide.

 10. How competitive is it to get into the Nursing Program?